 – Watch quirky and unique musical performances at Queblick.

 Nishijin is a neighbourhood located on the eastern side of Fukuoka.
 It is well-connected throughout the city and is just five minutes via subway from Tenjin.
-Nishijin offers a great selection of activities and attractions, which is why it is our pick for where to stay in Fukuoka for families.
+Nishijin offers a great selection of activities and attractions, which is why it is my pick for where to stay in Fukuoka for families.

 This neighbourhood is bursting with fun.
 It has everything from an artificial beach where you can play in the sand to nature trails and pristine parks.